dvoyni/color-themes/README.md

 ## How to start

-First you need to compile sources:
+First you need to install dependencies and compile sources:

 ```
-npm postinstall
+npm install
 ```

 Next, you need to setup environment variables.
 Some functionality may not work if not all variables were defined.